aiyan.io

 Act 1: The Rigid State Machine

 This was like turning a helicopter that could fly anywhere into a train with fixed tracks, rail signals, and precise boarding times.
-For clean, happy-path scenarios, this worked well.
+(This was not necessarily a good thing.)
+But for clean, happy-path scenarios, this worked well.

 The rigid state machine architecture The rigid state machine architecture

-However, the cracks soon showed.
+Of course, very soon the pains showed up.
 How does this system handle a message that does multiple things at once?

-Two edit requests and a question in one message.
+Two edit requests and a question in one message — ouch.
 You could classify into a list of intents, but processing one might invalidate the state for the next.

-And the problems compounded.
+And it got worse from there.
 UNKNOWN intent always triggered the same canned “I couldn’t understand…” response.
 Handling questions meant bolting a Q&A mode onto every sub-agent’s prompt.
 The decision tree became a maintenance nightmare — nested conditionals everywhere, and each agent had its own voice that I was desperately trying to keep consistent.

-Trying to impose deterministic routing on an extraordinarily flexible language model was the wrong approach.
+Trying to impose deterministic routing on a language model whose adaptability is its strength was the wrong approach.

 Act 2: The Orchestrator

-Soon, something clicked.
 Real world agent usage is messy: users are ambiguous, unsure of direction, or implying multiple side effects in a single message.
-A large language model was precisely trained to dissect this kind of noise.

-I replaced the entire intent classifier and state machine router with a single orchestrator LLM and wrapped the sub-agents as tools.
-The control flow collapsed into a simple loop: at each turn, the orchestrator either responds in prose or calls tools:
+Thus, I replaced the entire intent classifier and state machine router with a single orchestrator LLM and wrapped the sub-agents as tools.
+The control flow collapsed into a simple loop: at each turn, the orchestrator either responded in prose or called tools:

 Python